-Exercise of control over the target prior to merger clearance is generally prohibited under the CA. To bridge the gap until closing, ordinary course of business covenants or purchaser's observer clauses are frequently used.
-However, such clauses must be carefully tailored so as not to constitute control of the investor for merger control purposes.
-The TA regulates, in detail, the permitted behaviour of the target company's management while the takeover bid is pending (the so-called "board-neutrality rule" which imposes restraints on the target's management, e.g. obligation not to frustrate a bid that is in the interest of the company and its shareholders).
-In the case of a breach, shareholders may bring civil action against target management.
+Exercise of control over the target prior to merger clearance is generally prohibited under the CA. To bridge the gap until closing, "ordinary course of business" covenants or purchaser's observer clauses are frequently used.
+However, such clauses must be carefully tailored so as not to constitute control of the investor for merger control purposes (i.e. gun-jumping rules).
+The TA regulates, in detail, the permitted behaviour of the target company's management while the takeover bid is pending (the so-called "board neutrality rule", which imposes restraints on the target's management, e.g. an obligation not to frustrate a bid that is in the interest of the company and its shareholders).
+In the case of a breach, shareholders may bring a civil action against the target management.